Adjusting to Life in the UK as an American Expat

 Currency & Cost of Living

 The British pound has a higher face-value price, and cities like London are markedly more expensive than many areas in the US.
-Rent, transportation and eating out can be more expensive, but health care is much cheaper.
+Rent, transportation, and eating out can be pricier, but health care is much cheaper.

 Council Tax